Project Lifecycle - The Waterfall

 are undertaking.
 What’s left now is to really do it, that’s why this

-phase is called the Construction
+phase is called the Construction or, in software projects,

-the Coding
+the Coding.

 This phase is where things start taking shape: you start

-cleaning the terrain
+cleaning the terrain,

-making sure it is leveled
+making sure it is leveled,

-getting your bricks, sand and concrete
+getting your bricks, sand and concrete all lined up in the

 yard, looks amazing.

-are being worked on by the crew
+Business Rules are being worked on by the crew

-and following the rules
+as designed and following the rules, maybe we

 will keep this trip right on schedule, right?